TheStig294/100-more-randomats-pack-1/README.md

 Everyone gets a radar after 2 minutes to prevent camping.\
 \
 _ttt_randomat_battleroyale_ - Default: 1 - Whether this randomat is enabled\
-_randomat_battleroyale_radar_time_ - Default: 120 - Seconds before everyone is given a radar (Set to 0 to disable)\
 _randomat_battleroyale_storm_zones_ - Default: 4 - The number of zones until the storm covers the map (Set to 0 to disable)\
 _randomat_battleroyale_storm_wait_time_ - Default: 30 - Seconds after the next zone is announced before the storm moves\
 _randomat_battleroyale_storm_move_time_ - Default: 30 - Seconds it takes for the storm to move\
 randomat_battleroyale_music - Default: 1 - Whether to play vicotry royale music when someone wins

-Functionality for the Fornite randomat's storm, by [Nick](https://steamcommunity.com/id/noxxflame)
+Functionality for the storm, by [Nick](https://steamcommunity.com/id/noxxflame)

 ## LAST \*PAIR\* ALIVE WINS!
 Duos battle royale